orcfax/docs/drafts/technical-architecture/validation.md

 The need for this system will only increasingly become more critically relevant as the world continues to advance and utilize machine learning or other technologies with the capacity for generating deep fakes and misinformation.
-The question, “has something really happened in the real world or not?”, will go far beyond the DeFi space and smart contracts; Orcfax is going to become a critical anchor for the authenticity and veracity of the information we rely on to conduct business.<br/>
+The question, "has something really happened in the real world or not?", will go far beyond the DeFi space and smart contracts; Orcfax is going to become a critical anchor for the authenticity and veracity of the information we rely on to conduct business.<br/>